Todd Gleave

 Todd Gleave (born 3 June 1995) is an English rugby union player who plays for Dallas Jackals in the Major League Rugby.

 Gleave played his early rugby at East Grinstead.

 He was previously part Bath academy before he joined London Scottish ahead of the 2014–15 season to play in the RFU Championship.

 He played in National League 1 for Rosslyn Park in the 2014–15 season, before being snapped up by London Irish ahead of the 2015–16 season.
 On 12 June 2018, Gleave signed for Gloucester from the 2018–19 season.

-Gleave worked in digital marketing at the F3Group, who are the primary sponsors of Gloucester, where his father is their chief executive.